 On April 26, 1912, a dedicated group of service-minded, outdoor oriented people gathered in Denver to form the Colorado Mountain Club.
 James Grafton Rogers, a Denver attorney who would be integral to the establishment of Rocky Mountain National Park, was the first President of the Club.
 The CMC's very first trip was to Denver s Cheesman Park, now in the heart of the capital city.
 On May 30, 1912, the Club conducted its first official mountain trip, a hike to the top of South Boulder Peak.

-From twenty-five charter members united in their love of the mountains, the Club rapidly grew to two hundred members barely a year later, when the CMC became a nonprofit corporation.
+From twenty-five charter members united in their love of the mountains, the Club rapidly grew to two hundred members barely a year later.
 Charter members included Enos Mills, whose efforts were influential in establishing Rocky Mountain National Park; Roger Toll, who held the prestigious positions of superintendent at Yellowstone, Rocky Mountain, and Mount Rainier National Parks; and Carl Blaurock, who along with William Ervin was the first to climb all of Colorado's known 14,000-foot peaks.

 Reflecting the growing complexity of its affairs, the CMC welcomed its first Executive Director in 1994 and now has a staff of dedicated employees to supplement the Club's volunteer efforts.